ydahal1/ydahal1/jokes.md

-What do you call a pile of cats?
-A Meowtain.
+Why do wizards clean their teeth three times a day?
+To prevent bat breath!

 [
-Thu Feb  5 00:38:46 UTC 2026
+Fri Feb  6 00:35:49 UTC 2026
  ]